Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

-Gravitational reheating is a scenario in which the plasma's energy primarily arises from CGPP rather than from the inflaton \cite{Ford:1986sy}.
-After the pioneering work by Ford, this idea has been explored extensively by many authors \cite{ Copeland:2000hn ,Feng:2002nb ,Liddle:2003zw ,Sami:2003my ,Tashiro:2003qp ,Chun:2009yu ,Nishizawa:2014zra ,Nishi:2016wty ,Dimopoulos:2018wfg ,Hashiba:2018iff ,Figueroa:2018twl ,Haro:2018zdb ,Hashiba:2018tbu ,Opferkuch:2019zbd ,Kamada:2019ewe }, and frequently in the context of braneworld inflation, quintessential inflation, and curvaton scenarios.
-While direct reheating into the Standard Model (via the Higgs) has been considered \cite{ Figueroa:2016dsc }, most studies rely on a new, heavy, and unstable particle to experience CGPP and mediate reheating into the Standard Model.
-A wide range of reheating temperatures are accessible as the particle's mass and (possibly) nonminimal coupling to gravity are varied.
+Gravitational reheating is a scenario in which the plasma's energy arises primarily from CGPP rather than from the inflaton \cite{Ford:1986sy}.
+Since the pioneering work by Ford, this idea has been extensively explored \cite{ Copeland:2000hn ,Feng:2002nb ,Liddle:2003zw ,Sami:2003my ,Tashiro:2003qp ,Chun:2009yu ,Nishizawa:2014zra ,Nishi:2016wty ,Dimopoulos:2018wfg ,Hashiba:2018iff ,Figueroa:2018twl ,Haro:2018zdb ,Hashiba:2018tbu ,Opferkuch:2019zbd ,Kamada:2019ewe ,Bettoni:2019dcw ,Bettoni:2021zhq ,Haque:2022kez ,Haque:2023yra ,Laverda:2023uqv ,Barman:2023opy ,Haque:2023zhb }, frequently in the context of braneworld inflation, quintessential inflation, and curvaton scenarios.
+While direct reheating into the standard model (for example, via the Higgs) has been considered \cite{ Figueroa:2016dsc }, most studies rely on a new, heavy, and unstable particle to experience CGPP and mediate reheating into the standard model.
+A wide range of reheating temperatures is accessible as the particle's mass, and nonminimal coupling to gravity may be varied.

-An important constraint on gravitational reheating involves the amplification of gravitational wave radiation.
+An important constraint on gravitational reheating involves the amplification of gravitational-wave radiation.
 Since a stiff equation of state ($w_\cphi > 1/3$) is required to rapidly deplete the inflaton's energy density, the inflationary gravitational waves develop a blue-tilted spectrum that rises toward higher frequencies \cite{ Giovannini:1998bp ,Giovannini:1999bh ,Riazuelo:2000fc ,Sahni:2001qp ,Boyle:2007zx }.
-The additional energy in high-frequency gravitational waves is constrained by Big Bang Nucleosynthesis and the Cosmic Microwave Background anisotropies that probe dark radiation implying $\Omega_\mathrm{gw} h^2 \lesssim 10^{-6}$ \cite{ Sendra:2012wh ,Figueroa:2018twl }.
-The powerful implications for gravitational reheating have been emphasized by several groups \cite{ Tashiro:2003qp ,Nishizawa:2014zra ,Nishi:2016wty ,Figueroa:2018twl }, which conclude that the simplest implementations of gravitational reheating are strongly constrained.
-Viable gravitational reheating may be possible if there are many particle species experiencing CGPP so that the energy they collectively carry counteracts the energy carried by the two polarizations of the gravitational wave radiation.
+The additional energy in high-frequency gravitational waves is constrained by big-bang nucleosynthesis and the cosmic microwave background anisotropies that probe dark radiation, implying that $\Omega_\mathrm{gw} h^2 \lesssim 10^{-6}$ \cite{ Sendra:2012wh ,Figueroa:2018twl }.
+The strong implications for gravitational reheating were emphasized by several groups \cite{ Tashiro:2003qp ,Nishizawa:2014zra ,Nishi:2016wty ,Figueroa:2018twl }, who conclude that the simplest implementations of gravitational reheating are strongly constrained.
+Viable gravitational reheating may be possible if there are many particle species experiencing CGPP such that the energy that they collectively carry counteracts the energy carried by the two polarizations of the gravitational-wave radiation.